ljang0/videowebarena/README.md

 There are two ways a LLM can understand video:
 - use video frames sampled from the video (e.g. gpt-4o)
 - use entire video as input (e.g. gemini-pro)

-More information can be found in the paper.
+More information can be found in our paper.

-* here is an example for video frame agent evaluation: video frame agent is agent that uses frames from the provided tutorial videos as input.
+Here is an example for video frame agent evaluation: video frame agent is agent that uses frames from the provided tutorial videos as input.
 In our paper, we use gpt-4o as the video frame agent.
 You can use the following command to run the evaluation:
 ```bash
 python run.py \
   --instruction_path agent/prompts/jsons/p_som_cot_id_actree_3s_video_frame.json \ # this is the prompt file for video frame agent